 He said building a permanent structure would cost too much, but new plans submitted in early May did call for a fixed structure.
 That is what the council gave the green light to on Tuesday.

-The letter of intent outlines a list of issues residents still have with the project, although most of the initial opposition expressed to WFAA dealt with the domes.
+The letter of intent outlines a list of issues residents still have with the project, although most of the initial opposition expressed to WFAA dealt with the domes, which are no longer being considered.